-Dr. Paul Mueller is an assistant professor of economics at The King's College in Manhattan.
+Dr. Paul Mueller is an associate professor of economics and chair of the program in Politics, Philosophy, and Economics at The King's College in Manhattan.
 He has published articles in the Adam Smith Review, Econ Journal Watch, the Journal of Economic Behavior and Organization, The Review of Austrian Economics, the Journal of Private Enterprise, and the Quarterly Journal of Austrian Economics.

 Dr. Mueller has written a book on the 2008 Financial Crisis published by Cambridge Scholars Publishing.
 His work has also appeared in popular outlets like USA Today, Fox News, and The Hill.